zulamirsofian/fylo-data-storage-component/README.md

 ## Acknowledgments

 I understand that my code is really messy and there are a lot of improvements needed to be made.
-My background is not perfect loi
+My background is not perfect lol